Volunteering to transform communities

 Fiona Smith has overcome a great deal to be able to pursue a higher education, including being diagnosed with dyslexia and dyscalculia, and PTSD from childhood abuse.
 After being stung by a wasp in 2007, she developed Systemic Mastocytosis, a rare and incurable cellular disease that causes repeated, life-threatening anaphylactic shock.

 After a two-and-a-half-year legal battle to have her disability claim accepted, she won the first case in Canada after arguing it all by herself.
 She decided to volunteer her time to help others with disability claims, and co-founded the Mastocytosis Society of Canada.
 She also volunteers her time to help newcomers, refugees and immigrants hoping to learn English and those who need support building their resume.

 Anthony Montgomery, 2017 Volunteer Service Award

 Anthony Montgomery says volunteering is in his blood and he’ll never tire of helping those in need.
 His volunteer work began early on in life as he helped local animal-rescue charities, and he found the same joy helping people at the Calgary Drop-In Centre and the Tom Baker Cancer Centre.

-Anthony struggled with traditional learning environments, but through AU and with support of the Access to Students with Disabilities (ASD) office, for the first time he felt optimistic about being able to succeed in school.
+Anthony struggled with traditional learning environments, but through AU and with support of the Accessibility Services office, for the first time he felt optimistic about being able to succeed in school.
 His optimism was well-placed, as he has now graduated with a bachelor of professional arts in human services, which is a nice cap to all his volunteer work.